edom71/FFXI-Character-Widget-for-Wordpress/README.md

 * Fixed formatting in README.md
 * Fixed more formatting in README.md and added to changelog.
 * Working on some list formating to handle my nested lists.
+* Removed some features in README that are removed from this version of the plugin.
+* Complete rewrite of plugin taking place, unknown when completion date will be.

 1270357200: